 In fall before the first winter, I was wondering how smart my purchase have been.
 Thus, I went to Prospectors, the store everyone recommended to Alaska winter appropriate clothing.
 When I entered the store, I plain hated it and was like “My colleagues and new friends wanted to make fun of me.
 That’s an outdoor store!”
 As you know, for me “outdoors” is the space between buildings.
 Since my husband was with me and was excited to see down parkas on the racks close to the entrance, I couldn’t do what I felt like, i.e. making a 180 degree turn and get out of there!

 To make a long story short, I went downstairs to the shoes section.
 I was seeking for a confirmation that I did the right thing when investing in my riding and shearling boots.
 Looking at the shoes shelf I felt like I had to throw up!
-Modern versions of the old Army supply of so-called Bunny boots, Sorel boots that had wider toe boxes than the shearling boots I had bought in Germany.
+Norwegian lobben boots in gray, red and black, ankle or calf high, your choice.
+Modern versions of the old Army supply of so-called Bunny boots.
+Sorel boots have even wider toe boxes than the shearling boots I had bought in Germany.
 Even worse, all kinds of mukluks, one more ugly than the other – at least that’s what I thought.
 I was about to scream “No way that I wear that stuff!”
 In my fantasy, they must have been the blueprints for the Alaskan Bigfoot story.
-I turned around on my heels and hurried upstairs like the devil were behind me.
+I turned around on my heels, and ran upstairs like the devil were behind me.

 When I arrived upstairs I saw my husband at the cashier.
 He had bought two down parkas – one in blue and green – and a pair of Sorel boots that were marked on the shoe box to be suitable down to -45F (-42.8oC)!
 Even worse, at home I found out the blue one was a size S!
-No way that I wear that!
+No way that I wanted to wear that monster!

 The first really cold winter days came in mid November with temperatures below -25F (-31.7oC).
-My foot gear that I had bought in the winter before with the frigid cold winters of Alaska in mind, worked fine with these temperatures, when all I did was walking about 200 yards from the parking lot to the office building and return.
-However, when I had to wait for the campus shuttle for more than five minutes after class, the shearling boots without foam insole where a no-no. Thus, they became my “warmer weather boots” when temperatures were between -15F and -5F (-26.1 and -20.5oC).
-My feet felt comfortable in the riding boots with foam lamb insole as long as the wait didn’t exceed 15 minutes or so. they also felt right when I hadn’t to walk longer than 30 minutes.
+The shearling booties worked fine when walking the 200 yards from the parking lot to the office building.
+However, waiting for the shuttle for more than five minutes in these shearling boots without foam insole was a no-no. Consequently, they became my “warmer-weather” choice.
+This means for temperatures between -15F and -5F (-26.1 and -20.5oC).
+My feet felt comfortable in the riding boots with the insole when waiting less than 15 minutes.
+They also felt right when walking no longer than 30 minutes.

-After that first real cold snap, an episode of warm weather followed with temperatures just a couple degrees below the freezing point.
-A winter storm from the Bering Sea brought a lot of wet, heavy snow.
+After that first real cold snap, warm weather followed with temperatures just below the freezing point.
+A winter storm from the Bering Sea brought a lot of wet, heavy snow including outages meaning dressing in the dark.
 After the storm had passed, the Sun shined and the air was calm.
-Blue skies, a real kitschy winter landscape like you know them from postcards.
+Blue skies, a real kitschy winter landscape like you know it from postcards.
 It didn’t feel that cold at all outside.

 Our about 200 yards long driveway was buried in a foot of snow, and had to be cleared.
 I wore the shearling boots.
 Since the air seemed warm compared to the frigid cold we had before, I passed on wearing double socks.
 Bad mistake!
-After half an hour of snow shoveling my feet felt worse than they did when waiting in my riding boots with foam lamb skin insole for the shuttle for 15 minutes the week before at temperatures below -25F (-31.7oC).
-My husband wore his Sorel boots and shoveled 2.5 hours and came in and his feet were still nice and warm.
-Now two things darned me that I had never associated with dressing or fashion despite I knew them well from physics:
+After half an hour of snow shoveling my feet felt worse than they did when waiting wearing tall boots with foam lamb skin insole for the shuttle for 15 minutes the week before at temperatures below -25F (-31.7oC).
+My husband wore his Sorel boots and shoveled 2.5 hours.
+Whe he came in, his feet were still nice and warm.
+Now two things darned me that I had never associated with dressing despite I knew them well from physics:

-Even when it seems to be warm outside, the ground is still cold and insulation is important towards the ground to decrease the loss of body heat.
+Even when it seems to be warm outside, the ground is still cold.
+Therefore, and insulation is important towards the ground to decrease the loss of body heat.

 Any insulation only slows down the process.
-In other words, it is impossible to not feel uncomfortable once the temperatures are below a certain point.
+In other words, it is impossible to feel comfortable for a infinite time at below freezing temperatures.

 I felt cold the entire evening that day.
 Not to mention I got a really bad cold.
 I learned my lesson, and as soon as I felt better, I went to that “It” apparel store of my new friends and colleagues.
-I felt forced by the weather to buy a pair of Sorel style booties in a cool – read color I liked – for snow shoveling.
-Of course, 2 sizes larger than what I wear when wearing my beloved 3 inch high pumps. 🙂 Do I have to say that I hoped nobody would see me buying them?
+I felt forced to buy a pair of Sorel-style booties for snow shoveling.
+Of course, 2 sizes larger than what I wear when wearing my beloved 3 inch high pumps. 🙂 Yes, you can wear high heels in Alaska like in a city.
+Do I have to say that I hoped nobody would see me buying those snow shovel booties?

 I wore these “monsters” only for snow shoveling the 200 yards long driveway.
-The only times I ever wore them in public when watching the Yukon Quest starts downtown in Fairbanks on the Chena river.
+The only times I ever wore them in public when watching the Yukon Quest starts downtown in Fairbanks on the Chena river and the restart of the Iditarod on the Chena in College.
 Do I have to say that I don’t watch the start when temperatures are below zero Fahrenheit (-18oC).
-They permit watching at these temperatures for about 2 hours before my feet start feeling uncomfortable.
-Then I immediately get a coffee and drive home.
+Anyhow, these “monsters” permit watching the dog teams at these temperatures for about 2 hours.
+After that time, the feet start feeling uncomfortable.
+Then I immediately left for a coffee and drove home.